Fancy rat: Hairless rats

 Even though this rat is hairless, pigmentation indicates that it is a hooded rat.

+This is an example of a semi-hairless rat with sparse patches of hair on the head, forelimbs, and back.

 Hairless rats are a coat variety characterized by varying levels of hair loss.
 One type of hairless rat is bred from curly-coated rexes.
 These range from having areas of very short fur to being completely bald.
 Since rex is a dominant trait, there only needs to be one rex parent to produce curly rex-coated offspring.
 However, when two rex parents are bred, two copies of the trait may be present in the offspring.
 This causes varying levels of hairlessness, and has earned the colloquial name "double rex".
 The other type of hairless rat is sometimes referred to as a "true hairless".
 This is caused by a different gene, and is distinguishable from a hairless double rex by the absence of whiskers.
 Unlike a double rex, this type of hairless rat is incapable of growing hairs on any part of the body.
 One additional subset of semi-hairless rats, patchwork rex, constantly lose their hair and regrow it in different "patches" several times throughout their life.
 Hairless rats may be prone to more health problems than their standard- or rex-coated counterparts, including a reduced tolerance for cold, kidney and liver failure, more prone to skin injury, skin conditions, and shortened life span.

 Ethics of selective breeding

 There is controversy among rat fanciers in regard to selective breeding.
 On one hand, breeding rats to "conform" to a specific standard or to develop a new one is a large part of what the fancy was founded on.
-On the other hand, the process results in many rats who do not "conform", and are then either given away, sold as food, or killed—the latter referred to as culling.
+On the other hand, the process results in many rats who do not "conform", and are then either given away, sold as food for reptiles, or killed—the latter referred to as culling.

 There are concerns as to whether breeding hairless and tailless rats is ethical.
+Hairless rats are less protected from scratches and the cold without their coat.
+Groups such as the NFRS prohibit the showing of these varieties at their events and forbid advertisement through affiliated services.
 The tail is vital for rats' balance and for adjusting body temperature.
 Tailless rats have greater risk of heat exhaustion, poor bowel and bladder control, falling from heights, and can be at risk for life-threatening deformities in the pelvic region, like hind leg paralysis and megacolon.
-Similarly, hairless rats are less protected from scratches and the cold without their coat.
-Groups such as the NFRS prohibit the showing of these varieties at their events and forbid advertisement through affiliated services.